jetnew/academicpages/_posts/2020-12-03-causal-inference.md

 $$ = E[Y\vert T=1]-E[Y\vert T=0] $$

 Exchangeability of treatment and control groups means that the same outcomes are observed should they be exchanged and thus are comparable.
 In reality, ignorability/exchangeability does not usually hold due to confounding but can be applied using randomized control trials (RCTs).

-## Identifiability

-A causal quantity is identifiable if it can be computed from a purely statistical/associational quantity.

 ## Assumption 1: Conditional Exchangeability / Unconfoundedness